darkwizard242/ansible-role-containerd/README.md

 --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------
 containerd_app                          | Defines the app to install i.e. **containerd**
 containerd_version                      | Defined to dynamically fetch the desired version to install.
-Defaults to: **1.7.19** containerd_os                           | Defines OS type.
-Defaults to: **linux** containerd_arch                         | Defines os architecture.
-Used for obtaining the correct type of binaries based on OS System Architecture.
-Defaults to: **amd64** containerd_dl_url                       | Defines URL to download the containerd binaries archive from. containerd_bin_path                     | Defined to dynamically set the appropriate path to store containerd binaries into. containerd_files_mode                   | Mode for the binaries file of containerd.
+Defaults to: **1.7.19** containerd_os                           | Defines OS type. containerd_architecture_map             | Defines os architecture.
+Used for obtaining the correct type of binaries based on OS System Architecture. containerd_dl_url                       | Defines URL to download the containerd binaries archive from. containerd_bin_path                     | Defined to dynamically set the appropriate path to store containerd binaries into. containerd_files_mode                   | Mode for the binaries file of containerd.